P403n1x87/austin/README.md

 Austin can be told to profile multi-process applications with the `-C` or `--children` switch.
 This way Austin will look for new children of the parent process.

+## Sub-interpreters

+Austin has support for Python applications that make use of sub-interpreters.
+This means that Austin will sample all the sub-interpreters that are running within each process making up the Python application.

+*Since Austin 3.6.0*.

 ## Garbage Collector Sampling